hapax/hapax.github.io/assets/chuzenji.md

 Something imperishable must underwrite this process; it certainly cannot be the perishable beings themselves, since they pass out of existence, and take whatever causative powers they effected with them.
-Could be a mortal be responsibility for Mortality, something contingent for Contingency?
+Could be a mortal be responsibility for Mortality, or something contingent for Contingency itself?
 Certainly not, he concludes.
 Some imperishable force must drive the whole thing.
 To my mind, the Third Way is no route to a Judeo-Christian Father,